Distracted driving causing more crashes than drunk driving in Brown County

 Fontecchio says other intersecting town roads stop for it, giving drivers another chance to go into a mental "auto pilot."

-The Centers for Disease Control and Prevention says there are three types of distracted driving: visual, manual and cognitive.
+The Centers for Disease Control and Prevention says there are three types of distracted driving:

 Cognitive distraction happens when you have your eyes on the road, but your mind is elsewhere.